Join Here | Log In

 Conclusion:

-Eat Right for Your Blood Type has a lot of flaws when judged by current science.
-But so do a lot of books written over two decades ago!
+Eat Right for Your Blood Type has a lot of flaws when judged by current science –but so do a lot of books written over two decades ago!
 It is a book and a dietary idea that should be judged based on when it was written.

 Can people get healthy and lose weight following the guidance of the blood type diet?
-Honestly, any diet that prompts you to switch to a whole foods diet that eliminates junk food should improve your health.
+Honestly, any diet that prompts you to switch to a whole-food diet that eliminates junk food should improve your health.
 The included recipes for cooking delicious meals based on whole foods seem great, and if you like the way of eating, then stick with it.
 Scientific research, though, suggests that it just doesn’t matter what your blood type is — everyone should eat a variety of whole foods and avoid processed junk.

 Related Genes and Topics:

-Do you carry the Hunter-Gatherer or the Farmer Genetic Variant?
+Do you carry the Hunter-Gatherer or the Farmer Genetic Variant

 About the Author: